orbeon/orbeon-forms-doc/form-runner/component/static-dynamic-dropdown.md

 ### Extracting choices from your service response

 Your service must either return XML or JSON.
-(If it returns JSON the result will first be [converted to XML](/xforms/submission-json.md), so Orbeon Forms can run XPath expression on it.)
+(If it returns JSON the result will first be [converted to XML](/xforms/submission-json.md), so Orbeon Forms can run XPath expressions on it.)
 Say your service returns a list of countries as follows, here including just the first 3 countries:

 ```xml
 <countries>